History

 Cycles of Plays & The Wakefield Master

+The cycles were developed by extending the themes of liturgical drama both backward and forward, to include the Creation, the Fall, early Old Testament stories, and Doomsday.
+Almost complete cycles of miracle plays survive from Chester, York & Wakefield.
+Parts of other cycles also survive.
 Some of the plays seem to have been written by the same person, who has come to be known as the "Wakefield Master."
-They date from the 15th century, and the two most famous are Noah and The Second Shepherds' Play.
+They date from the 15th century, and the two most famous are Noah and The Second Shepherds' Play. |

-The development of the dialogue and the action in these early dramas is relatively naive, simple, as is the story presented.
-As time passed, however, touches of realistic comedy were introduced.
+dramas is relatively naive, simple, as is the story presented.
+As time passed,

 Morality Plays